Krishna-Ravi/Analog-Clock/README.md

 # Analog-Clock
-Create Analog clock using pure JavaScript with HTML,CSS.
+Created Analog clock using pure JavaScript with HTML,CSS.